Longmont has been part of the National Flood Insurance Program (NFIP) since 1971, and the city actively participates in floodplain management.

 Left Hand Creek

 There is also a new floodplain map available to view for Left Hand Creek.
-The draft floodplain information for this map is shown in RED on the Floodplain Inquiry Map.
-To view this map layer, go to the "List of Layers" icon underneath the "Search by Address" box and check the layer titled "Draft 100 Yr Floodplain for Left Hand Creek."
+The draft floodplain information for this map is shown in PALE ORANGE on the Floodplain Inquiry Map.
+To view this map layer, go to the "List of Layers" icon underneath the "Search by Address" box and check the layer titled "Draft CHAMP Floodplain Maps for Left Hand Creek."
 Use the + and - buttons to zoom in and out.

-- This map represents possible new floodplain for Left Hand Creek using the increased flows adopted by Longmont, the State and FEMA after the 2013 flood.
+- This map represents new CHAMP floodplain mapping for Left Hand Creek using the increased flows adopted by Longmont, the State and FEMA after the 2013 flood.

 Lykins Gulch and Spring Gulch #1